FuelLabs/yulp/README.md

 These memory descriptive structures allow virtual formation of in-memory structure like-data.

-Below is an example of how many methods come packed in with memory structures.

 They allow for data chunk sizes up to 32 bytes.

 `mstruct` Identifier ( [ property, ... ] )